Phormictopus

 As with many Phormictopus sp., taxonomy is inconsistent. sp.
 Dominican Purple is a color variant and some refer to this species as P. cautus (but the accuracy has not been verified).
 This is a highly temperamental species, who commonly displays threat poses.

-Misc: Beautiful coloration; deep and rich purple after molt.
-Still beautiful but the bright purple has faded as of late.
-Modest burrower and sometimes uses its hide.
+Had a beautiful coloration; deep and rich purple after final molt.
+The bright purple has faded as of late.

 Genus and species: Phormictopus atrichomatus